HOW TO GET GIGS

 Beginners will find that playing and singing the root notes along with different genres of music will help develop an understanding of the song.

-Trying to harmonise along with with your favourite tunes can be a great way to learn harmony.
+Trying to harmonise along with your favourite tunes can be a great way to learn harmony.
 If possible, it is also great practice to work out guitar solos by ear, and understand which scales the solos use.

 If you’re looking to improve your theory knowledge, then read this blog on how much theory you need to know.